Below are a few screen shots from the interview…

 Some forms of muscular dystrophy are inherited.
 This can obviously be a concern if relatives are planning families of their own.

 A few years ago, my brother and his wife decided they wanted to have children.
-Because of my condition, he asked his GP to refer them to a genetic counsellor.
-They took with them a copy of my medical record.
+Because of my condition, they sought genetic counselling, taking with them a copy of my medical record.

-In their case, it was determined that my brother is highly likely to be a carrier, while his wife is highly unlikely.
-Once pregnant, they were offered a test which involved inserting a needle into the developing embryo to ascertain if the baby would have muscular dystrophy.
-They decided against this due to the invasive nature.
+It was determined that my brother is highly likely to be a carrier, while his wife is highly unlikely.
+Once pregnant, they were offered a test which involved inserting a needle into the developing embryo to ascertain if the baby would be born with muscular dystrophy.
+They decided against this due to the invasive nature of the procedure.

-As a parent, it is understandable that you will focus all your thoughts and energy into your children.
-Raising a child with muscular dystrophy brings with it many more challenges and emotional turmoil.
-This can have a huge affect on you, your health and relationships.
-It is therefore crucial to take care of yourself too.
+As a parent, it is natural for you to focus all your energy into your children.
+Raising a child with muscular dystrophy brings with it many more challenges.
+This can impact on your health and relationships.
+It is therefore crucial to take good care of yourself too.

 Remember, it is okay to cry, scream and shout!
-There will be times you struggle, lose your patience and indeed you will have to fight your child’s corner in different situations.
+I’m sorry to say, battles are never ending and you will need to fight for your child throughout their life.

-It’s good to talk: whether you choose to confide in relatives, friends, fellow parents of disabled children, or healthcare professionals – don’t bottle up your concerns and frustrations.
-This will ultimately have a negative effect on your wellbeing and your family.
+It’s good to talk: whether you choose to confide in relatives, friends, fellow parents of disabled children, or healthcare professionals – don’t bottle up your feelings, concerns and frustrations.
+This will negatively affect the wellbeing of you and your family.

 As some of you may know, my very first ceiling track hoist was *finally* fitted on Monday 11th December.